CMU-17-214/s2024/labs/lab01.md

 ## Setting Up Your Repo

-In this lab, we will work with the starter code from homework 1.
+In this lab, we will work with the starter code from Homework 1.
 Each student in 17-214/514 is assigned a GitHub repo per homework assignment.
 You can create it by following the GitHub Classroom link in the description of [Homework 1 on Canvas](https://canvas.cmu.edu/courses/39213/assignments/675175).

 - If you do not have *git* yet, follow the [download instructions](https://git-scm.com/downloads).
 - If you do not have a *GitHub* account yet, [create one](https://github.com/).